palantir/docker-compose-rule/README.md

 Why should I use this?
 ----------------------

-The code here started out as the end to end tests for Magritte.
-We needed to run Magritte in a variety of different configurations and environments which were mutually incompatible, thus multiple Docker Compose files were needed and so a simplistic model of running `docker-compose up` in Gradle was insufficient.
+The code here started out as the end to end tests for one of our products.
+We needed to test this product in a variety of different configurations and environments which were mutually incompatible, thus multiple Docker Compose files were needed and so a simplistic model of running `docker-compose up` in Gradle was insufficient.

 If you're experiencing any of the following using Docker for your testing this library should hopefully help: